RagnarLodbrok94/jet-clipboard-shortcode/README.md

 ## Instructions
 - Install and activate the plugin;
-- Go to the Elementor/Blocks editor, Dynamic Field widget and find *Phone Number Format* in the *Callback* option.
+- Go to Elementor/Blocks editor, Dynamic Field widget and find *Do Shortcodes* in *Callback* option and in *Customize field output* enter *Shortcode*.

 ## Screenshots